jefer94/benchmarks/readme.md

 Responses

-- Median was 4ms
+- Median was 3ms
-- Average was 8ms
+- Average was 7ms
 - Min was 0ms
-- Max was 108ms
+- Max was 104ms
-- About 2333 requests per second
+- About 2489 requests per second

 CPU (based in amount of cycles waited)

 - Median was 3Hz
 - Average was 5Hz
 - Min was 0Hz
-- Max was 67Hz
+- Max was 62Hz

 RAM

+- Median was 5060MB
+- Average was 5242MB
+- Min was 4536MB
+- Max was 6487MB
+- Delta was 1951MB
+- About 0.784MB per request

+SWAP

+- Median was 0MB
+- Average was 0MB
+- Min was 0MB
+- Max was 0MB

+## Encryption, JWT ED25519 saved in Redis Database (external)

+Responses

+- Median was 6ms
+- Average was 5ms
+- Min was 0ms
+- Max was 78ms
+- About 3257 requests per second

+CPU (based in amount of cycles waited)

+- Median was 0Hz
+- Average was 1Hz
+- Min was 0Hz
+- Max was 35Hz

+RAM

-- Median was 5088MB
+- Median was 6131MB
-- Average was 5236MB
+- Average was 6129MB
-- Min was 4487MB
+- Min was 4511MB
-- Max was 6528MB
+- Max was 7513MB
-- Delta was 2040MB
+- Delta was 3002MB
-- About 0.875MB per request
+- About 0.921MB per request

 SWAP